blueh0rse/apyscan/README.md

 ## Changelog

+### v0.2

+- `-c` to specify response status codes to look for

 ### v0.1

 - `-u` to specify a url
 - `-w` to specify a wordlist path
 - Test API 1: `SingleGETParam` handling a single `id` parameter
+- `apyscan` can fuzz the first GET parameter of the provided url